NidhitheCoder/learn-python/README.md

   - There are two types of loops in python: for loops and while loops.
   - range function take small amount of memory.
+    - Keyword arguments helps to the code is more readable.